-After covering these two basic services, there is a lot of things to learn in the advanced part of table tennis serve.
+After covering these two basic services, there are a lot of things to learn in the advanced part of table tennis serve.

 The serve in table tennis is a vast subject.
 When you upgrade yourself from the beginner’s level, you have to learn the various serving techniques and for this, you have clear the concept of spin in table tennis which is the major contributor to good service.

 14. Learn the Techniques to Return a Ball